 BI systems enhance data organization and analysis.
 In traditional data analysis, different departments’ data is siloed and users have to access several databases to answer their reporting questions.
 Now, modern BI platforms can combine all of these internal databases with external data sources such as customer data, social data, and even historical weather data into a single data warehouse.
 Departments across an organization can access the same data at one time.
 Marketing agency Tinuiti centralized over 100 data sources using business intelligence technology, saving its clients hundreds of hours of analysis time.

 Increased competitive advantage

-Organizations can be more competitive when they know the market and their performance within the market.
-Rosenblatt Securities analyzed data from hundreds of sources and was able to see the best possible time to enter and exit the market and position themselves strategically.
-With BI, businesses can keep up with changes in the industry, monitor seasonal changes in the market, and anticipate customer needs.
+Organizations can be more competitive when they know the market and their performance within it.
+Rosenblatt Securities analyzed data from hundreds of sources to see the best possible time to enter and exit the market and position itself strategically.
+With BI, businesses can keep up with industry changes, monitor seasonal changes in the market, and anticipate customer needs.